What is a liver biopsy?

 - Abnormal liver-related blood tests

-How is the procedure performed?
+How is the liver biopsy done?

 What are the risks of a liver biopsy?

 Liver needle biopsy is generally considered a safe procedure, but small risks include:

 - Bleeding from the site of the biopsy or internally